-Regulations regarding Return of QMS Sharks to the Sea (Schedule 6) and Finning of any sharks
+Regulations regarding return of QMS sharks to the sea (Schedule 6) and finning of any sharks

-Schedule 6: QMS Species which may be released
+Schedule 6: QMS species which may be released

 As a general rule, all QMS-species must be landed if taken.
-However, Schedule 6 provides for exceptions to this rule by listing QMS species which may be released and the conditions within which these releases may occur.
+However, Schedule 6 provides for exceptions to this rule by listing QMS species which may be released and the conditions within which these releases may occur

-Sharks Listed Under Schedule 6
+Sharks listed under Schedule 6

-- Blue shark (BWS), Mako shark (MAK) and Porbeagle shark (POS) may be returned alive or dead (and if dead balanced against ACE) - Rig (SPO) may be returned alive only - School shark (SCH) may be returned alive only - Spiny dogfish (SPD) may be returned alive or dead but must always be balanced against ACE regardless.
+- Blue shark (BWS), make shark (MAK) and perbeagle shark (POS) may be returned alive or dead (and if dead balanced against ACE) - Rig (SPO) may be returned alive only - School shark (SCH) may be returned alive only - Spiny dogfish (SPD) may be returned alive or dead but must always be balanced against ACE regardless of its state of liveliness.